aisleron/aisleron/README.md

 * Smart Product Management: Add products to your list and assign them to the appropriate area in your home.
 Rearrange products by aisle within each store to match your shopping route.
 * Swipe-to-Track: Keep track of your shopping progress with a simple swipe.
 Swipe left or right to mark items as "Needed" or "In Stock."
 * Show on Lock Screen: No need to unlock your screen at the end of each aisle.
 Your shopping list will be displayed over the lock screen for convenience.
+* Easy Editing: Long-press any item to edit or delete it

 ## Why you'll love it: